amit-sarker/amit-sarker.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: <a href='https://amit010.github.io/assets/pdf/Personal_Statement.pdf'>Actively looking for internships for Summer 2025!t</a>
+subtitle: <a href='https://amit010.github.io/assets/pdf/Personal_Statement.pdf'>Actively looking for internship opportunities for Summer 2025!</a>

 profile:
   align: right